Character voice is a hard thing to write.

 One desired result.
 Two completely different character voices.

-The Two Character Voices &Their Differences
+The Two Kinds of Character Voice

 Internal voice is everything your characters think, but don’t say.